jdb19937/nasci4/README.md

 	To retrieve the value for a key, enter the key (an integer), and click "get".  fill.sh already inserted keys 5 through 54, with each value equal to the key.
-So if you "get" with key=43, it should return with val=43.
+So if you "get" with key=43, it should return with val=43.  fill.sh performed the updates on the server on port 5555, but each update should replicate to the other two servers soon after fill.sh is run.

 	To assign the value of a key, enter the key and the value (both integers), and click "set".
 The server will